secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 ##### Step 1: Clone the Marketo program indicated below

 Be advised that some templates are being used for both `in-person` and `virutal events`.
 These templates have been marked as `Hybrid template`.
 For these templates, the naming convention is slightly different in that additional campaign information appears in the name.
-When naming the program, `EventType` is replaced with either `Virtual` or `In-Person`. `LoadType` is replaced with `Manual` for programs that will require a manual list upload by MktgOps. `LoadType` is replaced with `Tool Name` for programs that utilize APIs to load leads, e.g. `Zoom`.
+When naming the program, `EventType` is replaced with either `Virtual` or `In-Person`.

 - Sponsored Webcast: [YYMMDD_ExternalWebcastVendorName_Topic_Region](https://app-ab13.marketo.com/#PG5523A1)
 - Conference - Virtual: [YYYYMMDD_Vendor_VirtualConfName (Conference - Virtual Template)](https://engage-ab.marketo.com/?munchkinId=194-VVC-221#/classic/ME7624A1)